Updated December 18th, 2023

 Disney Mobile Order with a Peanut Allergy

-In 2020, Disney World introduced Mobile Order, and shortly after brought Allergy Mobile Order to the table.
+A few years ago, Disney World introduced Mobile Order, and shortly after brought Allergy Mobile Order to the table.

 For one, you can only choose one allergen, which means it’s not an option for people with multiple food allergies.
+The Exception is that Peanut and Tree Nut are often Lumped together.
+See an example image from Mobile Ordering Below.

 For three, Mobile Ordering does not take into account ‘may contain’ or ‘shared facility’ statements.
 If you aren’t comfortable with those, please speak with someone to check products.